ScottWilsons/ScottWilsons/README.md

 - 😁 About me ...
 I studied Computer games design at university and then went on to become a stock manager.
 I wanted to get into coding as I want to be at the forefront of creating the future and I beleive that code is the tool for that job and I beleive the possibilities are endless.
 - 🔭 I’m currently working on ...
-My personal profile site
+House of Heroes - game
 - 🌱 I’m currently learning ...
-Next.js
+React and SASS
 - 👯 I’m looking to collaborate on ...
 React.js, Next.js or anything involving Javascript
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [This is an external link to my LinkedIn] (www.linkedin.com/in/scott-wilsons)